wtripp/cs340-project/README.md

 ## Start the App
 You can start the app locally using Node.
+I recommend using this while things are in progress, because you can see the SQL errors in the terminal.
 ```
 node app.js
 ```